zainabmelh/guide-articles/articles/Miscellaneous/downloading-text-editors-and-ides/index.md

 ---
-title: "Downloading Text Editors and IDEs"
+title: Downloading Text Editors and Ides
-parent: "to-be-sorted"
 ---
 We discuss popular Text Editors and IDEs and how to install them on Ubuntu.

 ## Popular choices: